-Eastern Bank joins Stratos Partner Program
+Eastern Bank Piloting Stratos Partner Program

 Eastern Bank and others to build mobile payment engagement, acquisition and loyalty using Stratos Connected Cards

-ANN ARBOR, MI—Aug xx, 2015—Stratos, Inc., creator of the Bluetooth Connected Card™ Platform, today announced Eastern Bank has joined its new partner program that includes bank issuer, merchant & loyalty issuer, promotional and distribution opportunities.
+ANN ARBOR, MI—September 17, 2015—Stratos, Inc., creator of the Bluetooth Connected Card™ Platform, today announced Eastern Bank will be piloting Stratos’s new partner program that includes bank issuer, merchant & loyalty issuer, promotional and distribution opportunities.
 The Stratos partner program can help banks, merchants and businesses acquire and retain customers by delivering Stratos Bluetooth Connected Cards to their user bases.

 “We are excited to be one of the first banks to be working with Stratos this fall,” said Dan O’Malley, Chief Digital Officer Eastern Bank of Eastern Bank.
-“Eastern Bank is the largest and oldest mutual bank in the country and we serve over 400,000 customers in Massachusetts and New Hampshire.
+“Eastern Bank is the largest and oldest mutual bank in the country and we serve 400,000 customers in Massachusetts and New Hampshire.
 It is our heritage to stay on the cutting edge of financial tech solutions that focus on making banking easier and more secure.
-By offering our members Stratos Bluetooth Connected Cards, we can ensure our members are getting access to the most innovative payment technology on the market today.”
+By piloting Stratos Bluetooth Connected Cards, we can ensure our customers are getting access to the most innovative payment technology on the market today.”

 Bank Issuers